FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Secondary Skill: Abyssal Blink - The Imp "Blinks" (Teleports) up to half of their remaining Movement in any direction of their choosing (usually towards Invaders).
 The Teleportation lasts 2 Seconds, makes the Imp untouchable during the duration of the Blink, and the Imp has 3 Charges of this Skill.
 Each Charge Recharges once every Round/6 Seconds, and can only Recharge 1 charge per-Round.
 	 Evolves into: Imp Overlord (Lvl24)
 	- Jellyfish:
+	  HP - 60 + 18 per Level
+	  HP Regen - 0 + 0 per Level
+	  Base Damage - 5 + 1 per Level
+	  Size - Small
+	  Hit DC - 5
+	  Base Speed  - 30ft
+	  Stomach Capacity - 1 +1 per 9 Levels
+	  Digestion/Energy Drain Rate - 1 + 2.5 per Level
+	  Armour - 0
+		- Primary Skill: Spatial Propulsion - The Jellyfish passively has the ability to float, hover, and fly around in the air without a notable Medium to propel itself around or through.
+The Jellyfish charges up for 1.5 second before dashing forwards 10ft in any direction of its choosing for 1.5 seconds, dealing 150% Total Damage to the first thing it comes contact with and 50% Total Damage to anything around it within 5ft it's nearby when it stops moving or anything that it passes by.
+Can attack up to 2 times in 6 seconds.
+		- Secondary Skill: Mini Nova - The Jellyfish spends 4 seconds charging up energy within itself before unleashing it in a 20ft radius, dealing 200% Total Damage to all enemies in its radius and bushing them back 5ft against the ground or 50ft in the air.
+It can fly around while it's charging up the attack.
+This Skill recharges every 5 Rounds.
+	 Evolves into: Wandering Vagrant (Lvl15)
 	- Larva
 	- Lemurian:
 	- Lesser Wisp: